taanishr/cse15l-lab-reports/week-5-lab-report.md

 biomed/1472-6882-1-7.txt
 ```

+I called `grep` with command line option `-l` and string `salad` for all `txt` files (`*.txt`) in `biomed/`.
 The `l` command line option only lists the filenames where a search was found.
 This is useful when the data from a list of pattern matched files needs to processed later.
 For example, while making an automated grading system, we may need to search for all files with a certain function header and then use those file names to run tests later.
 This command line option is also useful when processing a large amount of files, as the smaller output saves on processing time compared to the regular `grep` command.

 Source: Found in `man grep`